moonlight-stream/moonlight-embedded/README.md

 ## Quick start

+* Deply:
+    - Edit `moonlight.ini` to change the IP address to that of your streaming PC.
+    - On your SD card, create the folder `/switch/moonlight-switch/` and place `moonlight.ini` in that directory.
+    - Send `moonlight-switch.nro` to your device by either placing it in `/switch/moonlight-switch/` on your SD card, or use `nxlink`.
+To see stdout and stderr, use the `-s` server option: `nxlink -s moonlight-switch.nro`
+* Running:
     * Ensure your Nintendo Switch and streaming PC are on the same network
     * Turn on Shield Streaming in the GFE settings
     * Run the Moonlight Switch homebrew application
     * Play games!

 ## Bugs